meteor/meteor/content/index.md

 4. The [Meteor docs](https://docs.meteor.com) is the best place to find the core API documentation of the platform.

 5. [Atmosphere](https://atmospherejs.com) is the repository of community packages designed especially for Meteor.

+6. The [projects](https://www.meteor.com/projects) section of the Meteor website describes the projects that make up the Meteor platform.